Maximum respect and promotion of human rights

 Commitment

 We are dedicated to upholding human rights in all territories and countries where we operate.
-The formal integration of the Ten Principles of respect for human rights into Redeia’s corporate culture further solidifies their Commitment to promoting and respecting human rights.
+The formal integration of the Ten Principles of respect for human rights, approved by the Board of Directors of Redeia in 2022, into Redeia’s corporate culture further solidifies their Commitment to promoting and respecting human rights.
 These Principles can be found in Redeia's Sustainability Policy and in its Code of Conduct and Ethics.

 These principles, which we evaluate once a year, have been developed taking into account internationally recognised traditional and emerging human rights, the sectors in which we operate, and the grievance mechanisms accessible to all stakeholders.
 This periodic analysis allows us to stay abreast of and identify any new risks arising from day-to-day activities or changes in the company's scope.